 The Formal Grievance Process involves an objective evaluation of all relevant evidence obtained, including evidence which supports and does not support that the Respondent engaged in a policy violation.
+Credibility determinations may not be based solely on an individual's status or participation as a Complainant, Respondent, or witness.

-The College operates with the presumption that the Respondent is not responsible for the reported misconduct unless and until the Respondent is determined to be responsible for a policy violation by the applicable standard of proof of preponderance of evidence through the grievance process.
+As mandated by the 2020 Title IX regulations, the College operates with the presumption that the Respondent is not responsible for the reported misconduct unless and until the Respondent is determined to be responsible for a policy violation by the applicable standard of proof of preponderance of evidence.